WebOfTrust/keri/README.md

 ### Policy
 See the documents in this repo titled [LICENSE.md](https://github.com/WebOfTrust/Keri/blob/main/LICENSE.md) and [CONTRIBUTING.md](https://github.com/WebOfTrust/Keri/blob/main/CONTRIBUTING.md) for licensing and contributing policy.
 Besides the IETF licensing terms, these include the comprehensive Apache2 license for all associated intellectual property (IP) including patents.
-The advantage of one comprehensive license for all contributions is that there will always be alignment between all contibutors and for any type of contribution.
+The advantage of one comprehensive license for all contributions is that there will always be alignment between all contributors and for any type of contribution.
 This alignment includes an **inbound=outbound** [policy](https://opensource.guide/legal/) for all related IP.
 We only want contributions to KERI made here in the WebOfTrust project that are licensed as free, and [nonreciprocal](https://opensource.org/node/875) open source be it software or specification.

 ## Meetings

 ### Dev call
 We meet every Thursday at 10 am EDT (or EST).
-The zoom link is here:
+The Zoom link is here:
 https://us06web.zoom.us/j/81679782107?pwd=cTFxbEtKQVVXSzNGTjNiUG9xVWdSdz09
 Meeting ID: 898 4290 0185
 Passcode: 300255

 ### Community call
 We meet every other Tuesday at 10 am EDT (or EST).
-(First meeting was  2021 October, 19 ) The zoom link is here: https://us02web.zoom.us/j/89842900185?pwd=OEpXSU5pa29FR1A3OXFkUithZFNwQT09
+(First meeting was  2021 October, 19 ) The Zoom link is here: https://us02web.zoom.us/j/89842900185?pwd=OEpXSU5pa29FR1A3OXFkUithZFNwQT09
 Passcode: 379242

-The agenda is organized via slack and meeting notes recorded at [here](https://github.com/WebOfTrust/keri/discussions/categories/meetings)
+The agenda is organized via Discord and meeting notes are recorded [here](https://github.com/WebOfTrust/keri/discussions/categories/meetings)

 ### Related Meetings
 A closely related specification that leverages KERI is ACDC.
-This is hosted at ToIP and meets on the alternate weeks at the same time as the KERI meetings.
-These meetings complement the KERI meetings reference above.
+This is hosted at ToIP and meets on alternate weeks at the same time as the KERI meetings.
+These meetings complement the KERI meetings referenced above.
 For information look here [ToIP ACDC Task Force](https://wiki.trustoverip.org/display/HOME/ACDC+Meeting+Page) and here [ACDC IETF Draft](https://github.com/trustoverip/tswg-acdc-specification).

 #### Education